Diabetes and CKD Flyer-01

 Managing diabetes involves maintaining healthy blood sugar levels through diet, exercise, medication, and regular monitoring to lower the risk of CKD.

-Yes, there are Paid Clinical Trials for Type 2 Diabetes available at Little River, some studies specifically target individuals with both diabetes and CKD to improve management and outcomes.
+Yes, there are Clinical Trials for Type 2 Diabetes available at Little River, some studies specifically target individuals with both diabetes and CKD to improve management and outcomes.

 Participants receive investigational treatments or placebos, undergo regular health assessments, and provide feedback to researchers regarding their health.